davWK/GCP-PCA-Notes/README.md

 # Learning Notes for Google Cloud Professional Cloud Architect Exam

 Here is a collection of technical information related to Google Cloud Platform (GCP) that is relevant for those preparing for the GCP Professional Cloud Architect (PCA) certification exam.
-It covers a range of topics that are likely to be tested on the exam, including billing and resource management, data processing and management, GKE team fleet management, load balancing, private Google access, and deployment strategies.
-The information is presented in a structured and easy-to-read format, with each topic broken down into bullet points.
-As such, it provides a useful resource for those looking to prepare for the PCA exam and gain a deeper understanding of GCP and its services.
+It covers a range of topics that are likely to be tested on the exam, including billing and resource management, data processing and management, GKE management, load balancing, connectivity, deployment strategies and so on.
+As such, it provides a useful resource for those looking to prepare for the PCA exam and gain an understanding of GCP and its services.

-*PS: These are personal learning notes based on my own understanding of concepts and topics and inspired by resources provided during my participation in the [GETGCPCERTIFIED Program 2023](https://inthecloud.withgoogle.com/get-cloud-certified/register.html?utm_campaign=622024a2f6b486000121cd20&utm_content=64439acc0a38300001e71e5c&utm_medium=smarpshare&utm_source=linkedin&utm_term=_+Google+Cloud+is+offering+a+special+program+in+2023+where+you+can+get+FREE+training+and+certification+vouchers+for+not+just+one_+but+FIVE+Google+Cloud+exams_+_%0A).*
+*PS: These are personal learning notes based on my own understanding of concepts and topics and inspired by resources provided during my participation in the [GET GCP CERTIFIED Program 2023](https://inthecloud.withgoogle.com/get-cloud-certified/register.html?utm_campaign=622024a2f6b486000121cd20&utm_content=64439acc0a38300001e71e5c&utm_medium=smarpshare&utm_source=linkedin&utm_term=_+Google+Cloud+is+offering+a+special+program+in+2023+where+you+can+get+FREE+training+and+certification+vouchers+for+not+just+one_+but+FIVE+Google+Cloud+exams_+_%0A).*

 - [Useful Links](#some-super-useful-links-i-recommend)
 - [Books](#if-you-prefer-books-too)